timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 may only synchronize every 1-2 hours, the RRDP server SHOULD include deltas for at least 4 hours.

-Furthermore, it is RECOMMENDED that publication engines do not produce RRDP delta files more frequently than once per minute.
-A possible approach for this is that the publication engine publishes changes at a regular (one minute) interval.
+Furthermore, it is RECOMMENDED that Publication Engines do not produce RRDP delta files more frequently than once per minute.
+A possible approach for this is that the Publication Engine publishes changes at a regular (one minute) interval.
 The RRDP server then makes available the new materials received from all Publishers in this interval in a single RRDP delta file.
 While this does not reduce the amount of data due to changed objects, this results in shorter notification files and reduces